 Policy isn’t the only way to have an impactful career within this career path.
 Because the civil service performs so many tasks, there are numerous other paths to impact within bureaucratic careers.
 Again, here’s a short list to give you a few ideas:

-• Implementing data-informed decision making: Once you’ve got good data, it’s important to be able to use it effectively to make decisions.
-Those in managerial positions within the civil service can have an impact through implementing better decision-making processes – we’ve heard the World Bank’s DIME model is particularly promising here.
+- Implementing data-informed decision making: Once you’ve got good data, it’s important to be able to use it effectively to make decisions.
+Those in managerial positions within the civil service can have an impact by implementing better decision-making processes.
+We’ve heard the World Bank’s DIME model is particularly promising here.

 Strategies and next steps